ANTHELINAE, ANTHELIDAE, BOMBYCOIDEA

 The males have an interesting flight.
 They fly very fast in a zig-zag path, thus covering a broad swathe, about 10 metres wide, as they go, Presumably they are filtering the air with their large antennae, searching for the scent of the flightless females.

-We have also found similar looking caterpillars on leaf litter in dry sclerophyll forest, where the only grass available is the occasional clump of Tussock Grass.
+We have also found similar looking caterpillars on leaf litter in dry sclerophyll forest, where the only grass available is the occasional clump of other Tussock Grasses.

 The species is found in